PattyCoding123/my-notes-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 As mentioned earlier, the project was my first hands-on experience using the Flutter framework as well as working with any sort of backend software in general.
-I utilized a full Flutter course to help guide me throughout the entire course of the project (https://youtu.be/VPvVD8t02U8).
+I utilized a full Flutter course by Vandad Nahavandipoor to help guide me throughout the entire course of the project (https://youtu.be/VPvVD8t02U8).
 Many different packages from pub.dev helped in the developement of this project.

 <p align="right">(<a href="#top">back to top</a>)</p>